Pierre

 French-style Halloween: a trashy and gruesome celebration?

-For in France, Halloween presents a trashy and bloody dimension that differs from the original American version.
-The celebration is particularly animated by an atmosphere of fear and provocation.
-In other words, French Halloween uses hideousness, gruesomeness, and witchcraft.
+In France, Halloween presents a trashy and bloody dimension that differs from the original American version.

-Therefore the youth adopted it rapidly for its taste in paranormal and witchcraft, as well as role-plays and “Gothic” fashion.
-Some people see it as a macabre version of the carnival!
+Therefore, the youth adopted it rapidly for its taste in paranormal and witchcraft, role-plays, and “Gothic” fashion.

 All Saints' Day in France - Passy Cemetery in Paris © French Moments